Protecting Expressive Circuits with a Quantum Error Detection Code

 Studying protocols that fit within the limitations of current quantum computers to achieve early fault-tolerant quantum computation (EFTQC) is a promising avenue~\cite{Suzuki_2022}.
 In this regime, a useful quantum advantage is still expected for tasks such as the simulation of many-body quantum systems involving substantial amounts of entanglement~\cite{Cirac_2012} or the sampling of classically intractable distributions~\cite{Harrow_2017, Lund_2017}.
 As the technology advances, a steady increase in the complexity and quality of protocols should be expected before the achievement of full large-scale fault-tolerance.

 A promising starting point for EFTQC is quantum error detection (QED)~\cite{Knill_2004a,Knill_2004b,Urbanek_2020}.
 In this approach, syndrome measurements are executed at predetermined times and the computation is discarded upon detection of an error.
-This sidesteps decoding algorithms altogether at the cost of an overhead in the number times that the quantum circuit needs to be repeated.
+This sidesteps decoding algorithms altogether at the cost of an overhead in the number of times that the quantum circuit needs to be repeated.
 QED does not require information about the location of the error, which in turns leads to simpler syndrome measurement circuits.

 Here we contribute to EFTQC with the development of the $[[k+2,k,2]]$ QED code, tailoring it towards implementations on trapped-ion quantum computers~\cite{Schindler_2013,Bruzewicz_2019}.
 An even number $k$ of logical qubits are encoded into $k+2$ physical qubits with code distance 2.
 Such an encoding is optimal in the sense that it uses the minimum number of physical qubits~\cite{Grassl_2004}.
 Another two ancillas are used for syndrome measurement, making a total overhead of only four qubits.
-We nickname it the Iceberg code due to the particular structure of the logical operators, illustrated in Fig.~\ref{fig:ft-circs}(a).
+We nickname it the Iceberg code because of the particular structure of the logical operators, illustrated in Fig.~\ref{fig:ft-circs}(a).
+Some fault-tolerant gates are known for this code~\cite{Chao2018, Gidney2023}.
+However, their physical implementation remains challenging and multiple applications are required to compile basic logical gates such as single-qubit arbitrary rotations.

-The Iceberg code has a universal set of logical rotations that allows each rotation to be compiled directly -- though non fault-tolerantly -- into physical gates native to trapped-ion quantum computers: one two-qubit M\o{}lmer-S\o{}rensen (MS) gate~\cite{MSgate_1999} and up to four single-qubit Clifford gates.
+In contrast, we note that the Iceberg code has a universal set of logical rotations that allows each rotation to be compiled directly -- though non fault-tolerantly -- into physical gates native to trapped-ion quantum computers: one two-qubit M\o{}lmer-S\o{}rensen (MS) gate~\cite{MSgate_1999} and up to four single-qubit Clifford gates.
 Importantly, apart from logical gates acting on one and two logical qubits, the set includes global logical gates that act simultaneously on $k$ or $k-1$ logical qubits.
 Hence, the Iceberg code can compile high-fidelity global logical gates using only one two-qubit physical gate.
 In the spirit of EFTQC, we sacrifice the fault-tolerance of the universal gate set to obtain a simple, fast, and high-fidelity compilation of expressive quantum circuits.